John Conyers: National Health Care Act

-Conyers submitted the United States National Health Care Act (Expanded and Improved Medicare for All Act) (H.R.
-676); as of 2015, it had 49 cosponsors.
-He introduced it with 25 cosponsors, in 2003, and reintroduced it each session since then.
+In 2003, Conyers introduced H.R.
+676, the United States National Health Insurance Act (Expanded and Improved Medicare for All Act) with 25 cosponsors and reintroduced it each session since.
+As of 2015, it had 49 cosponsors.
 The act calls for the creation of a universal single-payer health care system in the United States, in which the government would provide every resident health care free of charge.
 To eliminate disparate treatment between richer and poorer Americans, the Act would prohibit private insurers from covering any treatment or procedure already covered by the Act.

 House impeachment manager in Hastings trial

 Conyers was one of the House impeachment managers who prosecuted the in case the impeachment trial of Judge Alcee Hastings.
 Hastings was found guilty by the United States Senate and removed from his federal judgeship.

 Downing Street memo

 On May 5, 2005, Conyers and 88 other members of Congress wrote an open letter to the White House inquiring about the Downing Street memo.
-This was a leaked memorandum that revealed an apparent secret agreement between the U.S. and British governments to invade Iraq in 2002.
+This was a leaked memorandum that revealed an apparent secret agreement between the Bush administration and the Second Blair ministry to invade Iraq in 2002.
 The Times, among the first to publish news of the leak, wrote that the discovered documented revealed the intentions of Bush and Blair to invade Iraq, along with revealing that the two had "discussed creating pretextual justifications for doing so."

 The memo story broke in the United Kingdom, but did not receive much coverage in the United States.
 Conyers said: "This should not be allowed to fall down the memory hole during wall-to-wall coverage of the Michael Jackson trial and a runaway bride."
 Conyers and others reportedly considered sending a congressional investigation delegation to London.